club-1/hosting/README.en.md

 # Personnal Space

-The hosting is based on a **personnal storage space** on the server, which is accessible at any time through internet.
+The hosting is based on a user account composed of a `login`and a `password`, giving access to a **personnal storage space** on the server, which is accessible at any time through internet.
 Several services can be added to it:

 -   a simple [FTP](#ftp) account (the minimal option)
 -   some [websites](#web)
 -   [MySql](#mysql) databases
 -   [SSH](#ssh) access to the server

+All of this services are linked to your account so they all use the same `login`and `password`.

 ## FTP

-The FTP account consists of a **login** and a **password**, it provides access to your **personnal storage space** thanks to softwares like [FileZilla](https://filezilla-project.org/download.php?type=client) (beware the windows installer includes bundlewares).
+The FTP account provides access to your **personnal storage space** thanks to softwares like [FileZilla](https://filezilla-project.org/download.php?type=client) (beware the windows installer includes bundlewares).

 ### Connection informations